-The role of the information governance specialist or records manager is at a crossroads, specifically in customer-focused industries like retail, according to a recent survey from Iron Mountain.
+The role of the information governance specialist or records manager is at a crossroads, specifically in customer-focused industries like retail, according to a survey from Iron Mountain.
 In fact, just one-third of retail businesses have a records manager.
 In traditional process-based businesses such as manufacturing, energy, and financial services, those numbers rise to 46, 48 and 50 percent respectively.

 Additionally, 38% of these retailers admit they don't fully know what their information governance specialist does and only 45% say the role adds value to the business.
 By comparison, 79% of manufacturing and 74% of energy business leaders surveyed stated they clearly understand what their records manager does.
 However, despite the seeming uncertainty of their role, 92% of retailers said that the information governance specialist should play an important part in making the most of the organization's data.
 This trend will only continue as the security of customer information becomes more and more paramount as the frequency and consequences of data breaches increase.